U.S., South Korea postpone military drills in bid to bolster North Korea peace effort

 Asked when the United States and South Korea would hold the postponed drills, South Korea’s Jeong declined to offer any sense of timing, saying only that it would be decided through “close coordination” with Washington.

-Reporting by Phil Stewart; Editing by Sam Holmes
+Reporting by Phil Stewart, Hyonhee Shin, Sangmi Cha; Editing by Sam Holmes & Kim Coghill